Skip to main content

 Proposal

-A proposal consists of the current round number, a block, an optional TC, an optional NEC, and a signature (from the leader making the proposal) over the previous elements.
-In the simple case, optional fields are blank and the proposal is basically a signed block.
+A block proposal (often just called proposal) consists of the current round number, a block, an optional TC or NEC, and a signature (from the leader making the proposal) over the previous elements.
+In the simple case, optional fields are blank and the round number is the same as the block's round number, such that the proposal is basically a signed block.
+Sometimes, a block that failed to get traction gets reproposed; in that case, the block will still have the round number from when it was first proposed, but the proposal will have the round number of when it is reproposed.

 Fresh Proposal